Introduction

 - Ensuring the security and availability of data

-In fact, 61 percent of data administrators have a bachelor’s degree, highlighting the educational background typically required for this role.
+In fact, 61 percent of have a bachelor’s degree, highlighting the educational background typically required for this role.

 - Resolving issues